Exterior Painting Cost

 There are various types of exterior paint to choose from, including:

-The average cost of render paint is around £2 to £8 per litre, which may seem expensive; however, it is worth the cost especially if you plan to paint the walls yourself, as it creates a professional and sleek finish.
-It will also protect your property from moisture build-up and damp, especially in poorly insulated homes.
+The average cost of render paint is around £2 to £8 per litre.
+This may seem expensive; however, it is worth the cost as it creates a professional and sleek finish.
+It can also protect a property from moisture build-up and damp, especially in poorly insulated homes.

 This type of paint is ideal for outdoor use, especially for wood and metal sheds, doors, and other exterior fixtures.
 This is because it is durable and weatherproof and does not discolour, unlike other varnishes.

-The cost of satinwood paint is around £10 to £18 per litre, which can take around 8 hours to dry, while quick-dry satinwood can cost up to £20 per litre.
+The cost of satinwood paint is around £10 to £18 per litre.
+It can take around 8 hours to dry, while quick-dry satinwood can cost up to £20 per litre.
 They both come in a variety of colours including white, brown, grey, silver, green and black.

 How Much Exterior Wall Paint Do I Need?